JohnCover/FitBitSurge/README.md

 1. 4Implementation

 We chose to go with a web client for our implementation.
 We felt that it was a good platform for the direction we wanted to take our software which emphasizes data visualization.
-It was also the platform that, as a group, we felt the most confident developing in – given our timeframe and assignment criteria.
+It was also the platform that, as a group, we felt the most confident developing in â€“ given our timeframe and assignment criteria.

 ## 4.1 Frameworks